craftcms/docs/docs/2.x/plugins/hooks-reference.md

 :   <craft2:Craft\EntryElementType::defineSortableAttributes()>

-Gives plugins a chance to modify the attributes that entries can be sorted by in the Control Panel.
+Gives plugins a chance to modify the attributes that entries can be sorted by in the control panel.

 ```php
 public function modifyEntrySortableAttributes(&$attributes)